 Over the years, a wine culture has emerged almost everywhere in the world and is no longer limited to France or Italy.

-To make great wine depends not only on the characteristics of the soil but also on factors such as climate and latitude.
+Making great wine depends not only on the characteristics of the soil but also on factors such as climate and latitude.
 Whether in India, New Zealand or Argentina, winemakers are doing their utmost in their quest for excellence.
 Thanks to modern methods and improved irrigation systems, vines can now be grown under the equator or in deserts, which was unthinkable until recent years.

-From Argentina to India, this series takes us to the most beautiful, and sometimes unusual, vineyards in the world to meet enthusiast winemakers and discover their countries.
+This series takes us to the most beautiful, and sometimes unusual, vineyards in the world to meet enthusiast winemakers and discover their countries.

 QUINOA, THE SECRETS OF A MAGIC SEED [52’]